yaaintmal/benais.js/README.md

   Save the code: Save the JavaScript code above into a file, for example, benais.js.

+  Copy the .env.example to .env and adjust it to your local environment

   Open your terminal/command prompt: Navigate to the folder where you saved benais.js.

   Type this command: